Asagutierrez/Trivia-for-the-wicked/README.md

 ## Java Script Css Flexbox

 # Next steps
-## Add more design fetures such as a score tracker api where it lists all of your score  as well as more art want to chage the buttons to images
+## AAdd more design features such as a score tracker API that lists all of your scores as well as more art I want to change the buttons to images as well as add sounds